To support and integrate with the local communities and economies where we operate.

 The positive power of images

 We believe in the positive power of images to convey ideas, create wealth and positive social and environmental value.
 As a leader in our markets, our employees are experts in photography, videography, engineering and technology, and we aim to share this knowledge to enable positive social and environmental outcomes.
-In particular we focus on ways in which our products and skills can benefit those who are disadvantaged.
-We aim to positively impact one disadvantaged person for every Vitec employee in the communities in which we operate.
+In particular, we focus on ways in which our products and skills can benefit those who are disadvantaged.

 Supporting our communities

-The following are few examples of positive contributions we made in 2019 in the communities in which we operate:
+Access to our communities was restricted due to the pandemic but our teams adapted to support our communities remotely and via donations.
+The following are a few examples of positive contributions we made in 2020 in the communities in which we operate.

 Investing in future industry talent